-Associated person rules mean you may have to pay tax on all or some of your property transactions, even if you are not personally a property dealer, developer or builder.
+You may need to pay tax on a property sale if you’re associated with someone in the property business, even if you’re not personally a property dealer, developer or builder.

-- a property developer when the property was bought
+- a property dealer or developer when the property was bought

-- a builder, or in the building business when significant improvements started on a property.
+- a builder or person in the building business when improvements started on the property.

-If you are not sure if you or someone you are thinking of doing business with is an associated person for tax purposes, speak with a tax professional.
+Speak with a tax professional if you’re not sure if you, or someone you’re thinking of doing business with, is an associated person for tax purposes.

 For more information and examples, read our guide Tax and your property transactions - IR361.